arnab-shuvo/movie-mania/README.md

 ## Features

-1. Home page
+##### Home page

-   i.Slider of Popular Movies
+1. Slider of Popular Movies
-   ii.
-List of Genres
+2. List of Genres
-   iii.
-5 movies from that genre sorted nby Popularity and rating. iv.
-A link to get details of the Genre
+3. 5 movies from that genre sorted nby Popularity and rating.
+4. A link to get details of the Genre
-   v.
-A button with every movie to add the movie to watch list.
+5. A button with every movie to add the movie to watch list.

-2. Genre Page
+##### Genre Page

-   i.
-A list of 10 movies on this particular genre. ii.
-A button with every movie to add the movie to watch list.
+1. A list of 10 movies on this particular genre.
+2. A button with every movie to add the movie to watch list.

-3. Movie Detail Page
+##### Movie Detail Page

-   i.
-Overview of the movies
+1. Overview of the movies
-   ii.
-A button to add the movie to watch list. iii.
-The latest video from youtube. iv.
-Cast list
+2. A button to add the movie to watch list.
+3. The latest video from youtube.
+4. Cast list
-   v.
-Crew List
+5. Crew List
-   vi.
-Similar Movies
+6. Similar Movies

-4. Watched List
+##### Watched List

-   i.
-A list of movies which has been added to watch list.
+1. A list of movies which has been added to watch list.

-5. Recently Viewed Movies
+##### Recently Viewed Movies

-   i.
-A list of movies which has been viewed recently. ii.
-A button with every movie to add the movie to watch list.
+1. A list of movies which has been viewed recently.
+2. A button with every movie to add the movie to watch list.

 ## Imporvements can be done